-These figures again highlight the ageing profile of the town when compared with Milton Keynes averages and there is also a higher percentage of couples with no dependent children.
-However, families with children do form more than a quarter of the population.

-There are seven sheltered housing facilities in the town, providing 215 one and two bedroom flats, most with non-resident staff.
+- 5.3.5 These figures again highlight the ageing profile of the town when compared with Milton Keynes averages and there is also a higher percentage of couples with no dependent children.
+However, families with children do form more than a quarter of the population. - 5.3.6 There are seven sheltered housing facilities in the town, providing 215 one and two bedroom flats, most with non-resident staff.
 These also cater for residents formerly living outside of Newport Pagnell.
 There are seven care homes, catering for a range of disabilities.
 One focuses on restoration of formal mobility, speech and language skills.

-5.3 Businesses, the Town Centre, main traffic links.
+5.4 Businesses, the Town Centre, main traffic links.

-There is a vibrant Town Centre with only one vacant premises at the time of writing this document.
+- 5.4.1 There is a vibrant Town Centre with only one vacant shop at the time of writing this document.
 Six of the shops are occupied by charities.
 Interchange Industrial Park, covering some 17.3 ha, is a successful business park, which at the time of writing this document only had three vacant premises.
 However, adjacent to this park is an older industrial park, known as the North Crawley Road Industrial Estate.
-This has been vacant for over three years, possibly owing to the poor quality of the facilities, and is currently being demolished.

-There would be land to increase industrial capacity in the Tickford Fields Farm areas for further employment, but there has been no evidence of demand to put pressure on the existing capacity of the Interchange Industrial Park.
+This has been vacant for over three years, possibly owing to the poor quality of the facilities, and is currently being demolished to make way for a planning application which it has been resolved to be approved. - 5.4.2 There would be land to increase industrial capacity in the Tickford Fields Farm areas for further employment, but there has been no evidence of demand to put pressure on the existing capacity of the Interchange Industrial Park.
 This would suggest that no additional employment land is needed.
 Consultants employed by Milton Keynes Council have stated that Interchange Industrial Park is not listed as highly desirable employment land in their survey.
 Milton Keynes is well supported by fast grid roads, and cars are the predominant means of transport in the area.
-This has led to a greater mobility of workers, and the broader Milton Keynes region has the employment land to support more than 1.5 jobs per new household required by the Core Strategy.7

-There are some larger scale employers in the town such Aston Martin, which maintains a repair works in the town on a 1.45 ha site.
+This has led to a greater mobility of workers, and the broader Milton Keynes region has the employment land to support more than 1.5 jobs per new household required by the Core Strategy. - 5.4.3 There are some larger scale employers in the town such Aston Martin, which maintains a repair works in the town on a 1.45 ha site.
 Other larger scale employers are the Co-operative, which has two separate shops in the town centre, and a number of chain stores such as Boots the Chemist, Superdrug and various banks.
 Tesco has held a site for over 5 years which has planning permission to build a store.
-Tesco has now advised that they will not be building a store on their site.
-Car parking in the town is free, which helps to attract shoppers, but there is a shortage of long term parking as shown by the parking survey.
-8

-Traffic on the main High Street through the town is slow flowing during peak periods and substantial blockages occur.
+Tesco has now advised that they will not be building a store on their site and Redrow Homes have subsequently submitted a planning application for residential homes and category B1 and D1 employment on this site.
+Car parking in the town is free, which helps to attract shoppers, but there is a shortage of long term parking as shown by the parking survey. - 5.4.4 Traffic on the main High Street through the town is slow flowing during peak periods and substantial blockages occur.
 There is no scope for widening this road, which feeds into Wolverton Road and Marsh End Road (Marsh End Road becomes Willen Road) and then there is the fact that the town centre has deliberately been made more pedestrian friendly.
 Highways surveys taken in different years of all the entrances/exits from the town demonstrate that the least busy exit road is Tickford Street/London Road.
 A more significant traffic link is the A422/A509 bypass around the town.

-7 See the evidence base used in development of the Neighbourhood Plan.

-8 See the evidence base for the parking survey.

-5.4 Other Built Infrastructure
+5.5 Other Built Infrastructure